nahsra/parking-heatmap/README.md

 1. Rename application.properties.example to application.properties
 2. Replace "YOUR_API_KEY" with the Google Maps API Key obtained above.
 3. Uncomment the appropriate database section that you would prefer to use.
 H2 or MySQL.
+  * On the first start up of a MySQL instance you will want the schema to be created.
+You can create the schema using the following: ```spring.jpa.hibernate.ddl-auto=create```.
+After, you may continue to use ```validate``` so you limit the number of calls to Google's Geo service.
-3. Run ```mvn clean spring-boot:run -Dsoda.query.limit=XXXX```.
+4. Run ```mvn clean spring-boot:run -Dsoda.query.limit=XXXX```.
 'XXXX' is the amount of data you would like to import into your instance.
-This property will limit the amount of data that is to be returned from the SODA API query.
+This property will limit the amount of data that is to be returned from the SODA API query. ```-Dsoda.query.limit=XXXX``` is optional.
+Defaults to 0 if not provided.

 ## Bugs